Thriving in the face of adversity | A series on personal resilience

 Over the course of 2016, she was awarded two fellowships at London School of Economics and at Cosmopolis Department of Geography at Vrije University in Brussels.
 Currently, Turam serves on the advisory board of the project entitled “Understanding the Perceptions of Science in Muslim Societies.”
 She is also the Co-PI of a newly funded collaborative project on sanctuary cities and safe places.

-Mehrdad Sasani is an Associate Professor of Civil and Environmental Engineering at Northeastern University.
+Mehrdad Sasani is a Professor of Civil and Environmental Engineering at Northeastern University.
 He received his PhD from the University of California at Berkeley and his MS in Structural Engineering from Tehran Polytechnic.
-His research and scholarship interests include: the progressive collapse of structures; earthquake engineering; and structural integrity and reliability.
+His research and scholarship interests include: the progressive collapse of structures; earthquake engineering; and structural integrity and reliability; and community resilience.

 Professor - Department of Marine and Environmental Sciences & School of Public Policy and Urban Affairs